 The day of the video shoot is the most obvious to people because we’re on-site, so what we do is on display.
 This is a big part of the “it depends” aspect of things.
 How many video shoots will be required to capture what we need for the video?

-It’s talked about and decided in advance when the video proposal is being prepared.
+It’s talked about and decided in-advance when the video proposal is being prepared.
 Sometimes everything we need to shoot is in a single location and all available on the same day.
 Perfect.

 On the other hand, sometimes there are multiple locations involved, someone critical to the video needs to be interviewed on a different day, et cetera.
-All of these things add-up.

 As far as the shoot itself, here are some of the things we do: